2023 Pylos migrant boat disaster: Investigations

 On 16 June 2023 the IOM and UNHCR, the UN Refugee Agency, welcomed the investigation that was ordered in Greece and called for preventive action.
 On 3 August, Amnesty International and Human Rights Watch stressed the "need for an effective, independent, and impartial investigation".
 In a 28 July 2023 letter addressed to Mitsotakis, the Council of Europe Commissioner for Human Rights said that Greece has a "legal obligation to conduct effective investigations into the Pylos shipwreck", which includes fact-finding and the punishment of the persons responsible for hundreds of deaths.
 This also includes ensuring that the "remains of deceased migrants are located, respected, identified, and buried."
-Emily O'Reilly, who is the elected European Parliament's European Ombudsman told Euronews that she has demanded access to Frontex's formal report of the capsizing and sinking of the Adriana.
+Emily O'Reilly, who is the elected European Parliament's European Ombudsman told Euronews that she has demanded access to Frontex's formal report of the capsizing and sinking of Adriana.
 Both Frontex and the HCG have been accused of not taking preventative steps to avoid the tragedy.
 On 14 December 2023, six months after the sinking, Amnesty International and Human Rights Watch issued a joint statement saying that the "nature of ongoing judicial investigations in Greece raises concerns about the prospects for accountability for the shipwreck".

 According to investigations completed by the BBC and News 24/7, contradicting the Greek coastguard's account of the incident, the boat had not moved for at least seven hours before sinking.
 A New York Times investigation found that the authorities watched and listened for 13 hours as the boat lost power and drifted aimlessly.
-An investigation by the Washington Post retraced the Adriana's route on the Mediterranean Sea and reported that decisions taken by the HCG had contributed to the tragedy.
+An investigation by the Washington Post retraced Adriana's route on the Mediterranean Sea and reported that decisions taken by the HCG had contributed to the tragedy.

 A joint investigative team of researchers and journalists, including Solomon, the Forensis research groupa sister organisation of Forensic ArchitectureThe Guardian, Der Spiegel, and the German national broadcaster, ARD examined court documents, sources from the coastguards, as well as survivors' interviews and found evidence contradicting the HCG's original reports.
 Other sources for their investigative reporting included "distress signals, videos and photographs by the HCG, Frontex, and nearby commercial vessels as well as logs and testimonies."
 They said that the Greek coastguard is responsible for the sinking.
 The joint investigation by Solomon, Forensis, the StrgF/ARD, and The Guardian won the European Parliaments 2023 Daphne Caruana Galizia Prize for investigating the Adriana shipwreck.

 An investigation by the BBC alleged that the coastguard pressured the survivors of the wreck to frame the Egyptians as the smugglers.
 This was corroborated by a joint investigation by Lighthouse Reports and other news organisations based on testimonies from 17 survivors and sources from Frontex.
 A joint investigation by Lighthouse Reports, Der Spiegel, SIRAJ, El País and Reporters United has revealed that a Libyan network with ties to Khalifa Haftar, was responsible for the smuggling.